How we use Airtable as our content management system (CMS) at Whalesync

-Another benefit of Airtable is that it plays nicely with other apps - hence its utility as a headless CMS.
+Another benefit of Airtable is that it plays nicely with other apps, hence its utility as a headless CMS.
 If you're a developer, every Airtable base comes with its own API endpoint as well as custom API documentation for the base.
-If you're a no-coder like me, you can connect Airtable to a frontend with tools like Whalesync.
+If you're a no-coder, you can connect Airtable to a frontend with tools like Whalesync.

 As an added bonus, Airtable has a number of content calendar templates.
 If you use Airtable as a CMS in conjunction with these calendars, you can create an end-to-end content pipeline with ease.

 This guide is mostly about Airtable, so we won't spend too much time on Webflow other than to say it pairs nicely with a headless CMS.

 Webflow is arguably the best no-code website builder with almost unlimited flexibility for designing a frontend.
 That being said, their native CMS is somewhat limited, so it can often be better to use a headless CMS and connect the two.

 At Whalesync, we're using Webflow to generate this very blog page while we have the data for the post stored in Airtable.
 This gives us total flexibility in designing the page while allowing us to manage our post's data in Airtable's familiar spreadsheet UI.

 This first step is fairly self-explanatory.
 Go to airtable.com, sign up, and then click "Add a base" to create your first database.

 A "table" in Airtable is equivalent to a "sheet" in Google Sheets.
 In your base, we'll need three tables:

 To rename a table, double-click the name of the table in top lefthand corner of the page:

 Renaming a table in Airtable